-An infraction deemed to be sufficiently serious by The Food Trust may result in immediate termination, without prior notice, warnings or fees and fines.
+However, at its sole discretion, The Food Trust may impose more severe penalties.
+An infraction deemed to be sufficiently serious by The Food Trust may result in immediate termination of a vendor, without prior notice, warnings or fees and fines.

-Fees and fines are set forth in Appendix II.
+Fees and fines are set forth in Appendix II - Fines for Infractions on page 20 of this handbook